Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 The Evidence

-My understanding is that there are six explicit passages in the New Testament that teach substitution.
+My understanding is that there are six explicit passages in the New Testament that teach substitutionary atonement.
 There are three passages with the preposition anti (Matthew 20:28, Mark 10:45, and 1 Timothy 2:6) and three with the preposition hyper (John 11:50, 2 Corinthians 5:14, and Galatians 3:13).

 We also know that the early church regarded hyper as carrying a substitutionary force similar to anti.
 For example, we have a writing from Irenaeus (2nd century) in Against Heresies Book 5, Chapter 1 where he says the following.